 According David Wolfe marine phytoplankton is the number one food on the planet.
 Marine phytoplankton is the smallest organism on the earth.
 It's the bases of the entire food chain.
 It grows in the ocean and produces more oxygen than all the forests combined times three.
 It's the bases of sulfur.
 Whales eat it, dolphins eat it.
 It's food for all animals at all ages.
 It's a complete protein source.
 It contains EPA and DHA, 100% pure without contaminants.
 It's one of the highest mineral and anti-oxidant foods.
 It contains about 90 minerals.
 Why not go back to the bases?David says we can't kill all phytoplankton but I beg to differ as we are!

-In 2004 I was alarmed because there was 150 dead spots today there are 400 and growing.
+In 2004 I was alarmed because there was 150 dead spots today there are 400.
 Commonly, ocean "dead zones" have been linked to agricultural runoff and other pollution coming down major rivers such as the Mississippi or the Columbia.